nssensalo/Venture-Funding-with-Deep-Learning/README.md

 # Venture Funding with Deep Learning
-## Compiling a Binary Model using a Neural Network
+## Compiling a Binary Classification Model using a Neural Network